-Acne is normally attributed with hormonal changes experienced during the teenage years but adults can experience it too at anytime.
-Approximately 17 million Americans suffer from it, which make it the most common skin condition in both kids and adults.
-Determining which kind you have is key to treatment and good health of your face.
+Although hormonal changes during teenage years are commonly associated with acne, adults can also experience it at any time.
+It affects approximately 17 million Americans and is the most common skin condition in both kids and adults.
+Identifying the type of acne is essential to determine the best treatment and maintain facial health.

 There are four main factors that help lead to the development of pimples on the skin and these are:

 - Clogged hair follicles due to oil and dead skin cells

 Acne usually appears on the face, forehead, chest, upper back, and shoulders, which have a high density of oil-producing glands.
 The wall of the follicle can bulge, creating a whitehead, or the plug can open and darken, forming a blackhead.
 Blackheads are not dirt, but congested pores filled with oil and bacteria that darken upon exposure to air.
 Pimples are red spots with a white center that form when infected hair follicles become inflamed due to bacteria.
 When inflammation and blockage occur deep in the follicles, it can create cyst-like lumps beneath the skin.
 Sweat glands, which are pores on the skin, are not typically involved in acne.

 Factors that can Make Acne Worse